About Our Art & Creative Process

 Our Creative Process

-The illustrations that represent each badge are made exclusively for The Badge Archive by our founder, Tia K. Our process utilizes several professional tools and methods:
+The illustrations that represent each badge are made exclusively for The Badge Archive by our founder, Tia K. Our process utilizes several professional tools and methods.

 We utilize Canva Pro and purchased professional clip art databases.
 We follow all copyright and terms of use requirements for these resources we are aware of to ensure our digital and PDF materials are legally compliant.
 When commercial libraries don’t have the specific imagery we need, our team creates original art from scratch.

 John K. brings decades of experience as a sketch artist and is a professional draftsman, specializing in 2D and 3D modeling.
 Using those skills, he often creates the initial foundational sketches and models for our most unique badge interpretations.
 Tia K. then applies her graphic design skills to bring those sketches to life with color and digital refinement.
+When time does not allow that, A.I. is used to quickly color the original work.

 When original sketches aren’t available due to time constraints, we may use A.I. to generate base images.
 However, we are very selective.
 If an image looks too generated or contains errors (like the infamous third limb), it is discarded or heavily edited.
 This allows us to continue uploading resources frequently without sacrificing the helpfulness of the visual.